 - Trailer weight is over 50% of the vehicles weight

 Some vehicles may have a hydraulic or air rear suspension, which can level the rear of the car.
-This is a great feature but if you have a trailer that is over 50% of the weight of the tow car, it is still highly recommended.
-Not only for performance purposes but also to take some of the slack of your cars rear suspension as most hydraulic or air suspension system can be very expensive to repair.
+This is a great feature but if you have a trailer that’s over 50% of the weight of the tow car, it’s still highly recommended.

 What is Sway Control?

 You will notice that all the weight distribution hitch recommendations have a sway control system.
-The reason is because trailer sway can be worrying and can be caused from passing other vehicles, crosswinds, bad spring bar tension, poor trailer loading and other reasons.
-The majority of weight distribution hitches uses the 4 following built-in systems as sway control:
+The is because trailer sway can be worrying and easily caused from passing other vehicles, crosswinds, bad spring bar tension, poor trailer loading and other reasons.
+The majority of weight distribution hitches use the following built-in systems as sway control:

-All the recommendations above are a weight distribution hitch with sway control built in, which means there is no need to install it separately.
+All the recommendations above are weight distribution hitches with sway control built in, which means there is no need to install it separately.

-Trailer sway is not fun and a bad experience of it can put you off towing for good.
-If sway control is the number one priority, we highly recommend the Equal-i-zer as it has the best sway control with a 4 point system.
+Trailer sway isn’t fun and it’s a bad experience that can put you off towing for good.
+If sway control is your main priority, we highly recommend the Equal-i-zer as it has the best sway control with a 4 point system.

 The swing bars are a major component of any weight distribution kit and without them, it would be impossible to leverage the weight.
 There are however two types of swing bars, which include rounded swing bars and trunnion swing bars.

 The benefit of rounded swing bars are that they are easier to install, setup and also provide much more clearance.
-However, the trunnion swing bar alternative will provide a much higher weight rating, which is a big requirement for many.
+However, the trunnion swing bar alternative provides a much higher weight rating, which is a big requirement for many.